ExaScience/elprep/README.md

 A Python script that wraps the elPrep binary and loads the elprep\_io\_wrapper.py script for .bam/.cram conversion using SAMtools rather than using the internal piping of elPrep.
 You can use this script as a drop-in replacement for the elprep binary.

+## Name

+### elprep\_entrypoint.py - A Python scripts that can be used as an entrypoint for Docker.

+A Python scripts that wraps the elprep.py, elprep-sfm.py and elprep-sfm-gnupar.py scripts.
+It can for example be used as an entrypoint to Docker.

 # Extending elPrep

 If you wish to extend elPrep, for example by adding your own filters, please consult our [API documentation](http://exascience.github.io/elprep/elprep-package/index.html).